 No matter whom you are, and no matter where you are (America, Africa, Australia, etc.), whether you’re a man of faith (Judaism, Christianity, Islam) or not, there are some stories, old stories that have contributed to your reality.
 The ancient story of the Israelite Exodus from Egypt is one of those stories.

 The story of Pharaoh and Moses is not just any story.
-It is at the root of the core belief of all Jews, Muslims and Christians.
+It is at the core of the belief system of all Jews, Muslims and Christians.
 It is the ultimate display of God’s might and his watching over his so called chosen people.
 It is the ultimate thriller in otherwise, a completely dreary story of the Israelites and their Promised Land.

 The story of Pharaoh and Moses is simply a blockbuster.
 Hollywood never failed to turn the Exodus story into multi-million dollars business.
 At the same time films about Moses/Pharaoh (from Cecil B. DeMille’s Ten commandments 1923/1956 to Ridley Scott’s Exodus: Gods and Kings 2014) have managed to turn that historically unverified story into an unshakable truth in the minds of generations of gullible and uneducated masses.